Omni-swarm: A Decentralized Omnidirectional Visual-Inertial-UWB State Estimation System for Aerial Swarms: Introduction

-In our previous work\cite{xu2020decentralized}. we proposed a two-stage visual-inertial-UWB fusion method for relative state estimation.
-The previous method has the advantages of both visual-object-detection-based relative state estimation\cite{walter2019uvdar,nguyen2019vision} and UWB-odometry fusion relative state estimation \cite{guo2017ultra,guo2019ultra}.
-However, global consistency is absent on the previous method, which only focuses on relative state estimation.
-Besides, the method still suffers from the complicated initialization issue and the observability issue caused by the restricted FoV.
-Although the previous method works in the non-line-of-sight case, the relative estimation accuracy will deteriorate.
+In our previous work \cite{xu2020decentralized}, we proposed a two-stage visual-inertial-UWB fusion method for relative state estimation.
+The method has the advantages of both visual-object-detection-based relative state estimation\cite{walter2019uvdar,nguyen2019vision} and UWB-odometry fusion relative state estimation \cite{guo2017ultra,guo2019ultra}.
+However, global consistency is absent.
+Also, the method still suffers from the same complicated initialization issue and the observability issue caused by the restricted FoV, as with other related methods.
+Although the previous method works in a non-line-of-sight case, the relative estimation accuracy will deteriorate.
 In extreme situations, the relative state can become unobservable.
 For example, drones fly parallelly side-by-side.
-In this paper, the initialization and global consistency issues are addressed by introducing the multi-drone map-based localization.
-The observability is fixed by using omnidirectional cameras instead of pinhole cameras.
+In this paper, the initialization and global consistency issues are addressed by introducing multi-drone map-based localization, and the observability is fixed by using omnidirectional cameras.

-In whats follow, related works in discussed in Sect. \ref{sect:related}. \textit{Omni-swarm} is briefly introduced in Sect. \ref{sect:overview}.
-A clear definiation of the state estimation problem is defined in the Sect.\ref{subsec:def}.
-The front-end of the \textit{Omni-swarm} is present in Sect. \ref{sect:frontend}.
-The back-end of the \textit{Omni-swarm} is introduced in Sect. \ref{sect:backend}.
-Experimental result are discussed in Sect. \ref{sect:experiment}.
-Finally, we conclude the paper in Sect. \ref{sect:con}.
-Whatsmore, in order to help to understand the estimation, the notations are defined in Appendix.\ref{notation} and followed by the rest of the paper.
+In this paper, related works are discussed in Sect. \ref{sect:related}.
+Omni-swarm is briefly introduced in Sect. \ref{sect:overview}, and a clear definition of the state estimation problem is defined in Sect.\ref{subsec:def}.
+The front-end of Omni-swarm is presented in Sect. \ref{sect:front-end}, while the back-end is introduced in Sect. \ref{sect:back-end}.
+Experimental results are discussed in Sect. \ref{sect:experiment}.
+Finally, we conclude the paper in Sect. \ref{sect:con} and introduce potential future works.